ABOUT & CONTACT

 David is one of the pioneers of immersive cinema, or live-action virtual reality filmmaking.
 Through his VR production company, CINEMERSIA, he made the first VR feature film, MansLaughter, and has designed other immersive feature films, including TENGRI.
 In addition, David provides ongoing consulting services to individuals and companies, including studios and investors, regarding the cinematic aspects of virtual reality content.
 In the creation of MansLaughter, David worked closely with Samsung in the the development of a unique quadraphonic soundscape for a 360˚ virtual environment.
 David has taught Cinematic VR / Immersive Storytelling at various universities and led the world's first Cinematic VR Writing and Directing Workshop.
 He is an ongoing consultant to Final Draft in their creation of what he coined a "sphereplay", a screenplay for spherical, immersive storytelling.

-David speaks/consults regularly on story, directing, and acting for stage, screen, and virtual reality mediums.
-He has been an adjunct professor and guest lecturer at California State University - Northridge; The University of Texas - School of Arts, Technology and Emerging Communications; the Walter Isaacson School for New Media (Aspen); and USC's School of Cinematic Arts, with emphasis in creative writing, film aesthetics, and new media storytelling.
+David is a professor at the University of Pepperdine School of Law, and has been an adjunct professor and guest lecturer at California State University - Northridge; The University of Texas - School of Arts, Technology and Emerging Communications; the Walter Isaacson School for New Media (Aspen); and USC's School of Cinematic Arts, with emphasis in media law, as well as creative writing, film aesthetics, and storytelling.

 As a non-practicing attorney/CPA, David consults individuals and companies regarding project financing, media acquisitions, copyright claims, contract negotiations, and talent agreements.